PFAS (Per- and Polyfluoroalkyl Substances) and PFOA (Perfluorooctanoic acid) Lawsuit

 On April 27, 2021, the EPA (Environmental Protection Agency) created the EPA Council of PFAS which will be primarily in charge of better understanding and managing the potential risk from these chemicals.
 The agency is also responsible for moving forward and taking action based on the February 2019 EPA PFAS Action Plan, which contains current research on the complex problems experienced by the communities affected by PFAS contamination.

 The CDC Agency for Toxic Substances and Disease Registry (ATSDR) created a map to help individuals identify if their area has possible PFAS contamination.

 Injuries from PFAS

-According to the EPA, PFAS can accumulate and stay in the human body for long periods of time.
-Multiple exposure to PFAS leads to higher levels in the body, increasing the risk of developing health problems.
+According to the EPA, PFAS can accumulate and stay in the human body for extremely long periods of time.
+Multiple exposures to PFAS leads to higher levels in the body, increasing the risk of developing health problems.

 Some of the potential health issues linked to PFAS exposure are the following:

 - Increased risk of high blood pressure in pregnant women

 - Smaller infant birth weight